davework26/breakout-js-mdn-tutorial/README.md

 ![JS Breakout](./../Screenshots/jsBreakout.JPG?raw=true "JS Breakout")

 ## Game Instructions
-Use the keyboard left & right arrow/cursor keys or the mouse to move the bat left and right to hit the ball against the wall to hit each brick 7 times to eventually destroy it and the wall.
+Use the keyboard left & right arrow/cursor keys or the mouse to move the bat left and right to hit the ball against the wall.
+Destroy the wall by hitting every brick 7 times, causing them to change colour.